Miranics/Negpod-14_Python_Project/README.md

 Display Menu: Prints the available menu items with their corresponding prices.

 Place Order: Users can pick items from the menu and add them to their order list.
-Review Order: Displays the current order details, including item names, prices, and the total amount.
+Review Order: Displays the current order details, including item names, prices and the total amount.
 Main Menu: Provides an interface for accessing various features.
 Running the Project Prerequisites: Ensure Python is installed on your system.
 Open in PyCharm or VSCode: Open the project directory in either PyCharm or VSCode.